 Recipe Tips

-- When you slice your beef, slice across the grain (you can see the grain running through the meat in one direction).
+- When you slice your beef, cut across the grain (you can see the grain running through the meat in one direction).
 The grain is essentially the muscle fibers running through the meat.
-If you cut the beef parallel to the grain, you will get slices with long muscle fibers which makes the meat rubbery and difficult to chew.
+If you cut the beef parallel to the grain, you will get slices with long muscle fibers, which makes the meat rubbery and difficult to chew.

-- You can substitute light brown sugar for dark brown if you don’t have any dark brown on hand.
-However, you will sacrifice some flavor – the molasses in the dark brown sugar adds to the depth of flavor in this dish.
+- If you don’t have any dark brown sugar on hand, you can substitute light brown sugar for dark brown.
+However, you will sacrifice some flavor—the molasses in the dark brown sugar adds to the depth of flavor in this dish.

 Looking for more copycat Chinese food recipes?
 Try these!